Lawani-EJ/Portfolio/README.md

-# Welcome to 🚀 ElyonJohn's Portfolio
+# Welcome to 🚀 My Portfolio

 Welcome to my personal portfolio website!
 This project is a showcases my skills, projects, and experiences as a Frontend Designer that's based in Nigeria. 🌍